BIS305/bis305/ABasicRebase.md

 <sup>Adapted from https://git-scm.com/book/en/v2/Git-Branching-Rebasing</sup>

-I have a bash shell script that creates three commits in the master ranch.
+I have a bash shell script (runrebasecommits.sh located in this repo) that creates three commits in the master branch.
 Then, the script creates and checks out a new branch called feature.
 In the feature branch two commits are created.
 Finally, two more commits are created in the master branch.

 ![](.//rebase_images/image1.png)